SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/notes/phase_2/phase2_decisions.md

 	•	Aligns with your architecture → no contradiction
 	•	Avoids overengineering → no complex dedup logic
 	•	Keeps system debuggable → every output explainable

+Concepts should represent clinical action categories, not:
+	•	individual drugs (too granular)
+	•	overly broad groups like “treatment” (too vague)

+Use this rule:

+A concept = a clinically meaningful intervention class that would appear as a distinct line in a clinical summary

+final concept set icu focused minimal but complete

+Each concept should include:

+A. Explicit terms (high precision)
+	•	Exact procedure names
+	•	Drug names
+	•	Devices

+B. Variants / abbreviations
+	•	ICU shorthand
+	•	Acronyms

 ---

 #### 3.2 Workflow Implementation